 3. Herbal Tea – Hot or iced (Iced Green is the bomb)!
 Optional Add-ins: cinnamon, lemon.

-During the eating window, focus on natural, unprocessed foods.
+During the eating window, you can eat normally, focusing on natural, unprocessed foods.
 You can get my free beginner grocery list by clicking here.
 Also, limit sugar and alcohol.
-Stay hydrated.
+Drink water throughout the day and during a fast.

 However, this eating pattern is not for everyone.
-If you’re interested in getting started, begin with a 12-13 hour fast period, and work your way up to trying longer fasts.
+If you’re interested in getting started, begin with a 12-13 hour fast period, and work your way up to fast for 16 hours.
 Download the free app Zero to track fasts (not sponsored, I use it every day and love it).
 It’s a simple and efficient app that tracks your intermittent fasting time.
 I encourage you to give it a solid 30 days to try before you call it off.
+There is also different types of intermittent fasting such as alternate day fasting where you alternate fasting days with non fasting days.

 So, what does this mean for productivity?
 Let’s say you start fasting at 8 pm.
 You wake up at 6 am, work out at 7 am and get to work by 9 am.
 That puts you beginning work around the middle or end of the fast.
 That’s when you may experience superhuman mental focus.
 Maybe you’re with me on this, but I do my best work in the morning.
 There is nothing more productive than me, with a black coffee, at my desk, on a fast!

-I hope you enjoyed reading about intermitted fasting for productivity!
+I hope you enjoyed reading about the best intermitted fasting for women!

 For more info on the best intermittent fasting for women: